sumango3/ctf/2019-HITCON-CTF/Bounty-Pl33z.md

 ### HTTPS server

-We also need now is running HTTPS server.
+We also need a HTTPS server.
-First, I wrote simple HTTPS server with flask :
+I wrote a simple HTTPS server with flask :
 ```
 #!/usr/bin/env python3
 from flask import Flask, request